BestTimesToVisit.com Logo

 What is the best time of year to visit Manama for pleasant weather and fewer crowds?

-What are some local customs I should be aware of when visiting Manama?
+What are some local customs or cultural considerations I should be aware of when visiting Manama?

 Bahrain is a relatively conservative society, so dressing modestly, especially when visiting religious sites, is appreciated.
-It's also polite to greet people with a handshake (men to men, women to women) and to remove your shoes before entering some homes or mosques.
-Ramadan is a significant period, and you'll find many businesses operating on reduced hours or closed altogether.
+It's also polite to greet people with a handshake (men) or a nod (women).
+Ramadan is a significant period, and while life continues, some businesses may have adjusted hours, so planning ahead is wise.

-Beyond the main tourist attractions, what are some hidden gems or lesser-known places to explore in Manama?
+Beyond the usual tourist spots, what hidden gems or lesser-known places in Manama should I check out?

 Ready to Plan Your Trip?